 What is a hedgerow analyser?

 A hedgerow analyser measures the optical porosity of a hedge - the fraction of the hedge’s side-on silhouette that is sky-visible - from a photograph.
-Porosity is the structural-condition number that backs SFI HRW1/HRW2 evidence, BNG hedgerow condition assessments, hedgelaying before/after tracking, spray-drift buffer-zone compliance, runoff control under catchment-sensitive farming, and natural capital baselines.
+Porosity is the structural-condition number that backs BNG hedgerow condition assessments, SFI 2026 CHRW2 management evidence, Capital Grants applications (BN11, TE1), hedgelaying before/after tracking, spray-drift buffer-zone compliance, runoff control under catchment-sensitive farming, and natural capital baselines.
 ShelterMetrics is a web-based hedgerow analyser: drop in side-on photos and get a per-hedge porosity figure, batch summary, heatmap, and a branded PDF.

 How does the hedgerow analyser differ from shelterbelt mode?